 Hello, everyone.
 We have officially switched seasons.
 This is my favorite time of the year.
 Though it gets cold quite late in Arizona, still I love the fact that the cold waves are on its way.

 With apples and squashes all around, I thought of making something quick for babies 6 months and older.
 In today’s recipe, I have combined apple and butternut squash together and add little cinnamon powder to it.
 This puree is full of fall colors and flavors.

 Apples are packed with a wide range of health benefits.
 They are a wonderful source of vitamin C and fiber.
 Apple’s help in regulating blood sugar.
-They have various antioxidant, anti-cancer, cardiovascular and other beneficial properties.
+Apples have various antioxidant, anti-cancer, cardiovascular and other beneficial properties.
 They are considered as the easiest food for little tummies since they are very light on digestion.

 Butternut Squash has its share of health benefits too.
 It is filled with vitamin A, vitamin B6, vitamin C, folate, vitamin E, thiamin, niacin, pantothenic acid, magnesium, and manganese.
 Butternut squash is an excellent source of potassium.
 It is filled with more healthy potassium than a banana.

 While shopping for butternut squash, look for those with even cream color and is firm and heavy.
 Avoid those with soft spots, has wrinkled, feels light and looks dull.
 You can store butternut squash in a cool dry place.
 After cutting it, refrigerate the open piece by covering it with a plastic sheet.
 I usually cut this beautiful squash into cubes and store it in a freezer.
 It gets easy for using it for baby food.

-- 1 apple (sweet variety)
+- 1 Apple (sweet variety)

-- 6 cubes of butternut squash
+- 6 cubes of Butternut Squash

-- A dash of cinnamon powder
+- A dash of Cinnamon Powder

-- ¼ cup water
+- 1/4 cup Water

-- Wash and cut an apple into pieces.
+Wash and cut an apple into pieces.
 You can peel the apple skin if you wish to.

 In a pot add apple pieces, butternut squash, cinnamon powder, and water.

-- Once done, run it through a food processor.
+Once done, run it through a food processor.

-You can add baby cereal (oats, whole grains, multigrain etc) to this puree while serving it to your baby.
+I have used frozen butternut squash in this recipe. [br]You can add baby cereal (oats, whole grains, multigrain etc) to this puree while serving it to your baby.

 Talk to your baby’s Pediatrician before starting any new food.